CabooseSayzWTF/RDR1-Undead-Weapons/README.md

 You get blunderbuss, torch, holy water, zombie bait, zombie boom bait, & zombie spit online.
 - You must ER Bypass at mainmenu to use all weapons.
-- Without er bypassing at mainmenu only blunderbuss and torch will work [this only works atm on Xbox360: Media ID - 5B48AF70: Undead Nightmare [NON GOTY] Region free].
+- Without er bypassing at mainmenu only a few undead weps will work.
 - In order to use zombie boom bait or zombie spit, you must use demonic rev weapon spawner to force those weapons in your hand or use the example function in example.c
 - In example.c you will see a force weapon in hand function, and you will also see the pointer that allows blunderbuss, torch, and er without having to ER bypass.
 - That pointer only works with the above mentioned game version.
 Feel free to find that same pointer on diff game versions/platforms.